delltaxa/ecosia-bot/README.md

 # No Devtools?

-If you're on Andoid you will not be able to open devtools, ofc I've thought about that and made a tool in the ``` Android/ ``` Directory so you can extract the cookie from the url ecosia sent you per main
+If you're on Andoid you will not be able to open devtools... <br/>
+ofc I've thought about that and made a tool in the ``` Android/ ``` <br/>
+Directory so you can extract the cookie from the url ecosia sent you per mail

 Example: